Skip to main content

 Anthony CA, Rojas EO, Keffala V, Glass N, Shah AS, Miller BJ, Hogue M, Willey MC, Karam M, Marsh JL.
 Acceptance and commitment therapy delivered via a mobile phone messaging robot decreases postoperative opioid use in patients with orthopedic trauma: randomized control trial.
 Journal of Medical Internet Research 2020;22:e17750.
 PMID: 32723723

 Blumberg TJ, Adler AC, Lin EE, Fazal FZ, Talwar D, Ellingsen K, Chandrakantan A, Chen J, Shah AS.
-Universal screening for COVID-19 in children undergoing orthopaedic surgery: a multicenter report.
+Universal screening for COVID-19 in children undergoing orthopedic surgery: a multicenter report.
 Journal of Pediatric Orthopaedics 2020;40:e990-e993.
 PMID: 33045161

 Kallini JR, Fu EC, Shah AS, Waters PM, Bae DS.
 Growth disturbance following intra-articular distal radius fractures in the skeletally immature patient.
 Journal of Pediatric Orthopaedics 2020;40:e910-e915.
 PMID: 32604348